-Nancy Guthrie Missing for 100 Days as Investigation Continues in Tucson
+Nancy Guthrie Missing for 100 Days as DNA Evidence Analyzed in Ongoing Search

 1-Minute Brief

-The prolonged disappearance of Nancy Guthrie highlights challenges in missing persons investigations and ongoing law enforcement efforts.
+The prolonged search for Nancy Guthrie highlights investigative challenges and public scrutiny in high-profile missing persons cases.

 Key Facts

-- Volunteer search groups have sought to join the search, but have reportedly been excluded from official efforts.
+- Volunteer search groups have sought to join the search effort but have reportedly been excluded.

 What Happened

 Nancy Guthrie disappeared from her Tucson home 100 days ago.
-Authorities continue to investigate, focusing on DNA evidence and video footage, while volunteer groups have been excluded from the official search.
+Authorities continue to investigate, focusing on DNA evidence, while volunteers and family remain involved.

 Why It Matters